biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 I opened a beer about two minutes later, after closing the doors behind him.
 I earned it.

 Next day he came again.
 And the next.
 And the following day, too.
 He just wouldn't give up.
 And I kept opening beers until his fifth day's relation indeed had a BS score of 0.22 (and luckily made some sense -- women tend to recognize more colors than men).
-I argued that 0.22 is still low, but he forced me to look into my corelations and, damn, only 32 out of 1000 *random* relations were so strongly correlated.
+I argued that 0.22 is still low, but he forced me to look into my correlations and, damn, only 32 out of 1000 *random* relations were so strongly correlated.
 I had to yield this time: I confessed that random, uncorrelated variables were unlikely to give such strong BS scores.

 We agreed that even some of 1000 random (non-)relations are bound to be related by chance, so I couldn't request that he beats all my random pairs.
 We decided that we will consider a relation significant, if its Pearson correlation coefficient is so large that only 5% of random relations exceed it.
 I thought it safe enough, he thought it fair enough.

 We agreed that we now have a perfect test.
 One that we would both trust.

-Nothing happenned for a few days.
+Nothing happened for a few days.
 I believed I essentially won.
 He knew that we had a method for detecting his bullshit so he won't bother me again (so soon and so often).

 Or so I thought.
 Several days later he brought me some more relations to check.
 Total rubbish, but some were really strong.
 Then he confessed he made up the data for those.
 It made no sense why he would do this -- and then even confess.
 But when I looked into the data I realized he was trying to guess my secret formula!
-To the looks of it, he actually suceeded.
+To the looks of it, he actually succeeded.
 I made a stand there and then.
 I made him swear he would never ever make up false data.
 Ever.
 Again.
 Or it was the last time I talk with him.

 A day passed.
 He came grinning so I knew something was up.
 Eating carrots helps against missing a bus.
 It beat all except top 2% of my random relations.